abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 We said that isomorphic sets aren't necessarily the same set (although the reverse is true).
 However, it is hard to get away from the notion that being isomorphic means that they are *equal* or *equivalent* in some respect.
 For example, all people who are connected by the *isomorphic* mother/child relationship share some of the same genes.

-And in computer science, if we have functions that convert an object of type $A$ to an object of type $B$ and the other way around (as for example the functions between a data structure and its id), we also can pretty much regard $A$ and $B$ as two formats of the same thing, as having one means that we can easily obtain the other.
+And in computer science, if we have functions that convert an object of type $A$ to an object of type $B$ and the other way around, we also can pretty much regard $A$ and $B$ as two formats of the same thing, as having one means that we can easily obtain the other.

 Equivalence relations
 ---

 What does it mean for two things to be equivalent?
-The question sounds quite philosophical, but there is actually is a formal way to answer it, i.e., there is a mathematical concept that captures the concept of equality in a rather elegant way &mdash; the concept of an *equivalence relation*.
+The question sounds quite philosophical, but there is actually is a formal way to answer it, i.e., there is a mathematical concept that captures the concept of equality in a rather elegant way --- the concept of an *equivalence relation*.

-So what is an equivalence relation?
 We already know what a relation is --- it is a connection between two sets (an example of which is function).
-But when is a relation an equivalence relation?
-Well, according the definition, it's when it follows three laws, which correspond to three intuitive ideas about equality.
+And a relation is an equivalence relation, when it follows three laws, which correspond to three intuitive ideas about equality.
 Let's review them.

 Reflexivity
 ---